 Mark is Chief Technology Officer at Lysogene, a late stage clinical development gene therapy company with headquarters in Paris, France.
 Prior to joining Lysogene, Mark was SVP of Process Development & Manufacturing at Torque Therapeutics, Inc., an immuno-oncology company located in Cambridge, MA.
 Prior to joining Torque, Mark served as Head of Product Biosafety at Genzyme/Sanofi responsible for process improvements and bio-safety of biological products and associated manufacturing processes.
 Previously, Mark was in charge of gene therapy development at Genzyme, overseeing the upstream, downstream, formulation and analytical developments of viral vectors used in gene therapy applications.
 Prior to Genzyme, Mark held senior positions with AstraZeneca, Q-One Biotech, and Life Technologies, Inc. Mark’s technical experience spans across a wide spectrum of drug development and manufacturing activities, including raw materials, R&D, QC testing, GLP non-clinical studies, process development, GMP manufacturing, GMP contract testing, and GMP contract manufacturing.

-Mark’s education includes doctor of veterinary medicine (DVM) degree, MSc, and PhD degree in virology and immunology.
+Mark’s education includes a doctor of veterinary medicine (DVM) degree, MSc, and PhD degree in virology and immunology.

 Followed by Next-generation sequencing for fast and performant results applied to cell and gene therapy products.